mygethub-99/NewMay2015/README.md

 ####tournament.py \Contains the python module for the tournament.

-####tournament.sql \Contains the sql code that will create the database, talbes and the views needed to track the players and matches.
+####tournament.sql \Contains the sql code that will create the database, tables and views needed to track the players and matches.

 ####tournament_test.py \Contains the test code to verify that the tournamen.py and tournament.sql are valid.
 ***